-We are currently accepting applications for the 2017/2018 4th year programme.
+We are currently accepting applications for the 2018/2019 4th Year Programme.

 The Institute of Education’s 4th Year Programme offers students a unique alternative to Transition Year.
 Combined with the consistently high level of educational excellence for which the Institute is widely known, the programme offers pupils a number of key benefits: